 - Don’t over backwash your filter system.
 The larger debris in your filter actually help to trap the smaller debris.
 The guideline is to backwash when the system is running 5-10 psi above the starting filter pressure (pressure with a clean filter).

 - Don’t skip your water testing.
 If you can’t do a full, comprehensive water test each week, be sure to at least test your free chlorine and pH levels.
-Bring a sample of your pool water into our Retail Store for a free, detailed analysis.
+Bring a sample of your pool water into our Retail Store for a detailed analysis.
 We recommend a computer generated water test at least once a month.

 Avoid these common pool care blunders and you will be well on your way to a safe and clean swimming pool.